kubernetes/enhancements/keps/sig-storage/20190204-kubernetes-csi-release-process.md

 - a combined "Kubernetes-CSI release": each component gets released separately.
-It is the responsibility of a CSI driver maintainer pick and test sidecar releases for a combined deployment of that driver.
+It is the responsibility of a CSI driver maintainer to pick and test sidecar releases for a combined deployment of that driver.
 The [hostpath deployment example](https://github.com/kubernetes-csi/csi-driver-host-path/tree/master/deploy) can be used as a starting point, but it's not going to be able to